If you haven’t read the first part, please read it here – Journey of a boy from small town to Microsoft – An untold story Part 1

 When your name starts with 2 A’s, you are always the first one to face everything that calls for first name protocol.
 I suffered it my entire college life.
 I wasn’t spared in Microsoft interviews either.
 Each round of interview started with me.
 Abhinav was the last.
 Those in-between were trimmed down.

-I was just on time for remaining two rounds when they surprised me to know that my one round of interview was cancelled and I had to face last round with hiring manager on Skype.
+I was just on time for remaining two rounds when they surprised me by telling that my one round of interview was cancelled and I had to face last round with hiring manager on Skype.
 Unlike an HR round, it was purely technical focusing on design, testing, Big data, Graph and Social Networks.
 We discussed many things few of which I had already covered in GeeksforGeeks posts.
 Thanks to Facebook for writing technical details of architecture they use which I was lucky to read.
 It lasted around 90 minutes.

 Time seems to freeze when you’re waiting for it all along.
 Nights were restless.
 Days were better neither.
 Mood swings were at its peak.
 Right from the day Interviews were over, everyone I stumbled upon asked the same question, “Hey!
-When the result is coming?” or chirped comfy words like, “I know you’ll make it”.
+When is the result coming?” or chirped comfy words like, “I know you’ll make it”.
 It was eerie and I just didn’t know how to react.

 Year 2012, September 24